g45t345rt/DERO-SC-Standards/README.md

 ## G45-NFT

 This is a public NFT and all the data is inside a single smart contract.
 The data represent the entire NFT collection.
-It offers more features including transfer/trade, royalty fees, souldbound, nft owner address and more.
+It offers more features including transfer/trade, royalty fees, soulbound, nft owner address and more.

 ## T345-NFT